Winter Class January 25th & 26th!

 What do you think is the most important thing you learned in this course?

 "The cone work really helped me tremendously on day 2.
 There was one group of trees that was exactly like the cone “tree” test and I just drove through it like nothing.
 I now have a much better understanding of where my “pumpkin” is and less fear of smashing it.
-I also understand that I have no idea where the passenger side of my D90 is."
+I also understand that I have no real idea where the passenger side of my D90 is."

-"I don't think it was one specific thing, but rather I gained the confidence to take the vehicle off road"
+"I don't think it was one specific thing, but rather I gained the confidence to take the vehicle further off road"